Review | ‘No Time to Die’ is a satisfying send-off to Daniel Craig, in his final outing as James Bond

 Another old friend from earlier films, CIA handler Felix Leiter (Jeffrey Wright) shows up to help, while Bond’s replacement at MI6 (a delightful Lashana Lynch) is briefly our hero’s rival.

 There are a few other surprises, both pleasant and unpleasant, along the way.
 In the former category: an interlude, set in Cuba, featuring Ana de Armas as Paloma, a green CIA recruit who teams up with the skeptical Bond in pursuit of the Heracles weapon.
 Paloma turns out to have more skills and seasoning than her three weeks of secret agent training — as she advertises to Bond, with chipper overeagerness — would indicate.
 I’d happily watch a whole movie about her.
-The diversion is a cute one, in a film that turns increasing dark as times wears on.
+The diversion is a cute one, in a film that turns increasingly dark as times wears on.

 And with a running time of nearly 2 hours 45 minutes, it does wear on.

 But the most meaningful surprises involve Bond himself.
-As the story (by director Cary Joji Fukunaga, Neal Purvis, Robert Wade and Phoebe Waller-Bridge) the protagonist slowly becomes worthy of being seen as “James,” not 007, or even Mr. Bond.
+As the story (by director Cary Joji Fukunaga, Neal Purvis, Robert Wade and Phoebe Waller-Bridge) progresses, the protagonist slowly becomes worthy of being seen as “James,” not 007, or even Mr. Bond.
 As Madeleine reminds him, early in the film, he isn’t built for trusting people.
 Years of loss and betrayal have only hardened that psychic armor.

 But something happens here, and it doesn’t concern the fate of mankind.